pyOpenSci/python-package-guide/tutorials/add-readme.md

 ### Step 8 - Citation information

 Finally it is important to let users know how to cite your package.
-You can communication citation information in a few different ways.
+You can communicate citation information in a few different ways.

 You can use a tool such as zenodo to create a DOI and associated citation information for your package if it is hosted on a platform such as GitHub.
 [Check out this short tutorial that covers setting that up.](https://coderefinery.github.io/github-without-command-line/doi/)

-Alternatively if you send your package through a peer review process such as the [one lead by pyOpenSci](https://www.pyopensci.org/about-peer-review/index.html), then you can all get a cross-ref DOI through our partnership with the Journal of Open Source Software.
+Alternatively if you send your package through a peer review process such as the [one lead by pyOpenSci](https://www.pyopensci.org/about-peer-review/index.html), then you can get a cross-ref DOI through our partnership with the Journal of Open Source Software.

 ## The finished README file